 As homeowners, we appreciate that any disruption can be unsettling, which is why our construction partner – MGM Utilities – has been carefully selected to ensure the necessary work is completed efficiently and safely.
 To date, MGM has laid over 1 million meters of full-fibre cable across 52 individual projects, with NO reportable incidents to the Health and Safety Executive.

-Should you have any queries while construction is being undertaken, you can get in touch with our contractor on 01733 214304 or the Swish Team at email@example.com.
+Should you have any queries while construction is being undertaken, you can get in touch with us on 0800 0489415 or the Swish Team at firstname.lastname@example.org.

 When will I be able to get ultrafast full fibre broadband from Swish Fibre?